simondlevy/RealAntBT/README.md

 A big thanks to the &ldquo;Thing 1&rdquo; team from the spring 2022 W&L
 [CSCI 316](https://simondlevy.academic.wlu.edu/home/csci-316-advanced-topics-in-robotics/)
 course: [Yoseph Tamene](https://github.com/tameney22), Dan Nguyen, and Haochen Tu.
+We are also grateful to W&L IQ Center Director Dave Pfaff for help with assembly and testing.